scala/make-release-notes/hand-written.md

   - If the abstract method is specialized - except for `scala.FunctionN`, whose specialized variants can be instantiated using `LambdaMetaFactory` (see [#4971](https://github.com/scala/scala/pull/4971))
   - If the function literal is defined in a constructor or a super call ([#3616](https://github.com/scala/scala/pull/3616))

 Compared to Scala 2.11, the new scheme has the advantage that, in most cases, the compiler does not need to generate an anonymous class for each closure.
-This leads to significantly smaller JAR files.

 Our backend support for `invokedynamic` is also available to macro authors, as shown in [this test case](https://github.com/scala/scala/blob/v2.12.0/test/files/run/indy-via-macro-with-dynamic-args/macro_1.scala).